walidboughdiri/mf-maestro/README.md

 You can think of the main motivation as this :

 *"As an application creator, I want to build an app with multiple pages, each one with its url.
 I'm owner (I design) of these pages, my main css, and the routing/navigations rules.
 On these pages, I will simply put micro-frontends which I'm not owner of.
 These micro-frontends are exposed on http urls by teams that don't know anything about others applications on the page where they will be added, so they can't react directly to "events" of these others applications to load or change their data.
-Thus, I use MfMaestro as a mediator to "synchronize" them"*
+Thus, I use MfMaestro as a mediator to "synchronize" them".*

 It's a kind of pattern/DSL/framework (you can stay "high", almost only declarative/config, or go deep with more programming skills) to build your application with few steps :

-1. Create **one or many micro-frontend apps** compatible with MfMaestro dynamic load mechanism ([demo](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/micro-app-1/app.js)) and a manifest file ([demo](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/manifest.json)), and put them on a webserver
+1. Create **one or many micro-frontend apps** compatible with MfMaestro dynamic load mechanism ([demo](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/public/assets/micro-app-1/app.js)) and a manifest file ([demo](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/public/assets/manifest.json)), and put them on a webserver
 2. Create **your main application** (the one loading your micro-frontends) with mf-maestro npm package (a simple npm init and npm install)
-3. Add pages folder with your first page ([see demo](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/Home.js))
+3. Add pages folder with your first page ([see demo](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/src/pages/Home.js))
 4. Add microfrontends to pages with our react component ```MicroAppComponent```.
 It's as simple as : ```<MicroAppComponent app="microapp-name-in-manifest" manifestUrl="https://...manifest-url..." />```
 5. Start your app.
 Your page should load and micro-frontends will load from their urls and start.
 6. Now you can go deeper : improve your app with events, routing, navigation, create more complex MicroAppComponent component to handle specific logic... everything that allows you to build a real and more complex app than a simple "hello micro-frontend".

+As the maestro, **you** create **"DEPENDENCIES/COUPLING"** between micro-frontends **you put** on **your** pages by defining how they must react.
+It's your **role** because you buid your application.
+And another application builder will create totally different dependencies with the same micro-frontends.

 ## Documentation sections